farbodtaymouri/Books-Papers/Foundation Models for NLP/Chapter3/notes.md

 ## Mutlitask Question Answering Network (MQAN)

 + The traditional NLP examples have inputs $x$ and outputs $y$ and the underlying task $t$, e.g., sentiment analysis, summerization, semantic role labeling, etc., that is provided through __explicit__ modeling.
 Meta-learning, Mutli-tasking includes $t$ as a part of inputs.
-In MQAN, different NLP tasks such as sentiment analysis, summerization, Question answering, and etc, will be represented/formulated using natural language questions.
+In MQAN, different NLP tasks such as sentiment analysis, summerization, Question answering, and etc, will be represented/formulated using natural language questions via (question, context, answer) triplets.
 This way, a single model can learn can leverage multitask learning and be able to generalize to completely new tasks.
 + ![](https://github.com/farbodtaymouri/Books-Papers/blob/main/Foundation%20Models%20for%20NLP/image/MQAN.png)
 +  decaNLP dataset for multitask learning contains the following tasks where all of them are represented and formulated as question answering:

   ![](https://github.com/farbodtaymouri/Books-Papers/blob/main/Foundation%20Models%20for%20NLP/image/decaNLP.png)

++